Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/03-APIs.md

 Also, you may want to review the [requests Quick Start Guide](https://requests.readthedocs.io/en/master/user/quickstart/) if you're having trouble understanding how the API call is being made or how the data is being passed.

-## Part 2: Historical Weather Data
+## Part 2: Comparing Two Cities

-Open up the `app.py` file in your starter code.
-Complete the `TODO`s in the `historical_results()` route to retrieve the user's choices, construct the API query parameters, check the results of the API call, and pass the resulting data to the client.

-Then, open the `historical_results.html` file and complete the TODOs to show the resulting data.
+Take a look at the `comparison_results.html` file.
+You will need to complete the TODOs to compare two cities.

-If you pass the data through correctly, you should see a nifty line chart showing how the temperature changed over the course of the day!
-No need to edit the code in the `graph()` route, but you may want to read it over to understand how it works.

-It may be helpful to read over the API documentation for the [historical weather endpoint](https://openweathermap.org/api/one-call-api) (scroll down to the "Historical weather data" section).
+The `comparison_results` route gives a bit less guidance on how to proceed, but by now, you should have a good understanding on how to make these API calls!
+See if you can use the hints to make your code more elegant and efficient.

 ## Stretch Challenges